HemingwayLee/mojo-demo/README.md

       * Numpy arrays: Can leverage multi-core processors for parallel execution of operations.
 This further improves performance for large datasets.
       * Python lists: Primarily single-threaded, limiting the potential for performance improvement on modern hardware.

+## Mojo vs Cython
+* Both Cython and Mojo are language extensions for Python, designed to improve performance and efficiency.